joapedu/joapedu/README.md

 # Hi!
 My name is João!  🐺 👾 👺

-I'm a Brazilian Full Stack Developer using Python and Javascript most of the time but learning Java as well.
+I'm a Brazilian Full Stack Developer using Python and Typescript most of the time but learning Java as well.
 My free time is spent [taking pictures](https://www.instagram.com/paysage_de_vie/), but nothing professional.
-I am currently a researcher and Bachelor's student in Information Technology course and working at <a href="https://www.gov.br/inpe/pt-br">INPE</a> as a front end developer.
+I am currently a researcher and Bachelor's student in Information Technology course and working at <a href="https://activesoft.com.br/">Activesoft</a> as a Full Stack developer.

 #